ankitchamke/100-days-of-code/README.md

 - Practiced writing return-based functions:
   - `getFastestRaceTime()` to return the shortest of two values
   - `getTotalRaceTime()` to calculate and return combined race time

 ---

+### Day 21: June 26, 2025 (Thursday)
+**Today's Progress:**
+- Defined a `class Employee` with class attributes like `language` and `salary`
+- Created instances (e.g., `harry`) and accessed/modifed attributes at both class and instance levels
+- Implemented methods using `self`, such as `getInfo()` to display instance details
+- Practiced using `@staticmethod` to define a method (`greet()`) that doesn’t rely on instance or class state
+- Experimented with calling methods both via the instance and directly via the class with an instance as argument
+- Laid foundational understanding of object-oriented programming in Python

+---